 Overview of federal laws impacting mandatory COVID-19 vaccination of employees

-Links to state health department webpages outlining vaccine allocation plans
+Links to state health department webpages outlining vaccine allocation, distribution, and administration

 - NORCAL Group: COVID-19 Information, Resources & Tools